• Skip to main content

 Spice - My favorite spices to use in baking are cinnamon, cardamom, and ginger.
 Feel free to create your own spice blend based on your pantry and palette.

-Brown Sugar - Looking for extra flavor?
-Use brown sugar!
-White sugar alone will still taste great, but brown sugar brings depth and pairs perfectly with the brown butter frosting.
+Brown Sugar -White sugar alone will still taste great, but brown sugar brings depth and pairs perfectly with the brown butter frosting.

-Carrots - Yes, carrot cakes need carrots.
-For a single cake, I shredded them by hand on a box grater.
+Carrots - For a single cake, it is easy to shred them by hand on a box grater.
 You could also use a food processor, but for this smaller amount, I don’t think it's worth the fuss of taking out and washing it.

 Another reason that this is the best carrot cake recipe is that this stir-together, oil-based cake needs just two bowls to prepare the batter.